RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/15-EZR.md

 <sup>14</sup> Now because we have maintenance from [the king’s] palace, and it was not meet for us to see the king’s dishonour, therefore have we sent and certified the king;
 <sup>15</sup> That search may be made in the book of the records of thy fathers: so shalt thou find in the book of the records, and know that this city [is] a rebellious city, and hurtful unto kings and provinces, and that they have moved sedition within the same of old time: for which cause was this city destroyed.
 <sup>16</sup> We certify the king that, if this city be builded [again], and the walls thereof set up, by this means thou shalt have no portion on this side the river.
-<sup>17</sup> [Then] sent the king an answer unto Rehum the chancellor , and [to] Shimshai the scribe, and [to] the rest of their companions that dwell in Samaria, and [unto] the rest beyond the river, Peace, and at such a time.
+<sup>17</sup> [Then] sent the king an answer unto Rehum the chancellor, and [to] Shimshai the scribe, and [to] the rest of their companions that dwell in Samaria, and [unto] the rest beyond the river, Peace, and at such a time.
 <sup>18</sup> The letter which ye sent unto us hath been plainly read before me.
-<sup>19</sup> And I commanded , and search hath been made, and it is found that this city of old time hath made insurrection against kings, and [that] rebellion and sedition have been made therein.
+<sup>19</sup> And I commanded, and search hath been made, and it is found that this city of old time hath made insurrection against kings, and [that] rebellion and sedition have been made therein.
 <sup>20</sup> There have been mighty kings also over Jerusalem, which have ruled over all [countries] beyond the river; and toll, tribute, and custom, was paid unto them.
 <sup>21</sup> Give ye now commandment to cause these men to cease, and that this city be not builded, until [another] commandment shall be given from me.
 <sup>22</sup> Take heed now that ye fail not to do this: why should damage grow to the hurt of the kings?